Premier League, Champions League call off matches

 The German league said Friday it will play upcoming games in empty stadiums and then vote on a suspension from Tuesday until April 2.
 That would only include one round of games before a scheduled break for international matches.

+That plan was soon thrown into doubt when Bundesliga club Paderborn said coach Steffen Baumgart had been tested for the virus.
+His team was to play Fortuna Düsseldorf on Friday evening.

+“This is crazy.
+Please stop fooling around and land on reality," Bayern Munich midfielder Thiago Alcantara wrote on Twitter.
+“Let's be honest, there are much more important priorities than any sport."

-Two players from German second-division club Hannover 96 have tested positive for the virus.
+In the German second division, two players from Hannover 96 and one from Nuremberg have tested positive for the virus.

+Soccer in Scotland was also postponed Friday until further notice, hours before a game was due to start.
+That measure also affects Sunday's Old Firm match between Glasgow rivals Rangers and Celtic.

+Four places in the 24-nation line-up for Euro 2020 still have to be decided in playoffs scheduled for March 26 and 31.
+Those playoffs seem unlikely to be played on time.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports